ritakalach/ig-unfollow-tool/README.md

-# ig-unfollow-tool
+# Instagram Unfollow Tool
-Instagram unfollow tool.
+Automatically unfollow accounts that don't follow you back on Instagram.